shaswat28/cs131/a2/README.md

 This shell script retrieves a specified number of recent commands from the user's history, sorts them by command type, and displays the sorted result.

+This script can be used when you want to look at your recent commands in a sorted manner in order to see what you did.

 You can use this script through interactive user input.

 Run the script and then enter the number of commands to be sorted.